Maintenance and separation

 Payment of money for the maintenance of a child may also include payment for a child's education.

-For enforcement in England of Jersey Maintenance orders you will need to provide the Deputy Registrar, Family Division with the following:-
+For the enforcement in England of Jersey Maintenance orders you will need to give the Registrar, Family Division the following:-

-1. A schedule of payments and the date, if any, when the last payment of maintenance was made.
-You may be asked for documentary evidence.
+1. A list of payments made and the last date, if any, of when you received payment.
+You may be asked for proof.

-2. A copy of the order which will then be certified by the Court.
+2. A copy of the order giving you the maintenance which will then be approved by the Court.

-3. An affidavit sworn by you setting out as much of the following information as you can:-
+3. An affidavit (which is a sworn statement) by you giving as much of the following information as you can:-

 - name and address, including any bank details as to where the payments should be sent

-There may be several circumstances which can affect a Separation and Maintenance Order:
+There may be things that happen which can affect a Separation and Maintenance Order:

-- children reaching the age if 16 (or 21 if the order has been extended).
+- children reach the age of 16 (or 21 if the order has been extended).

-In addition. either party to the order may ask the Court to alter, vary or discharge the order if there has been a change of financial circumstances.
+Either party to the order may ask the Court to change or stop the order if financial circumstances change.

-At some stage either party may decide to instigate divorce proceedings as long as:
+At some stage either party may decide to start divorce proceedings as long as:

 - the couple have been married for three years

-- the couple are domiciled in Jersey, or, if the wife is the Petitioner, that she is domiciled in Jersey or has lived in Jersey for the past three years
+- the couple live in Jersey, or, if the wife is the person taking the action, she lives in Jersey or has lived in Jersey for the past three years

-A Separation and Maintenance Order can be very helpful in establishing the ancillary matters for a divorce order.
-An order will be made by the Court for maintenance after divorce
+A Separation and Maintenance Order can be very helpful in agreeing what might be necessary for a divorce order.
+An order will be made by the Court for maintenance to continue after divorce.